dionys93/ety-dictionary/data-text/inglisce/orthography/morphology/0-foundations/the-heavy-lean-split.md

 In Modern English, words frequently suffer from zero-derivation, where the exact same spelling is used for an active verb (to *pit*) and a concrete noun (the *pit*).

-**Inglisce** eliminates this visual ambiguity by treating terminal spelling weight as a grammatical flag.
-The final **⟨-e⟩** is a functional marker of lexemic completeness.
-It is structural, not phonetic.
-Though unpronounced, it stabilizes morphology, aligns noun and verb bases, and supports syntactic operations like pronoun contraction.
+**Inglisce** eliminates this visual ambiguity through the use of an unpronounced final **⟨-e⟩**, which serves as a structural grammatical flag rather than a phonetic letter.
+For verbs, this terminal weight explicitly marks the infinitive state.
+For singular nouns, it acts as essential scaffolding that allows possessive markers and verbal contractions to attach cleanly.
+Ultimately, this single functional marker stabilizes morphology, prevents zero-derivation, and supports complex syntactic operations across the language without altering the lexemic root.

-How this ⟨-e⟩ behaves during active conjugation and pluralization depends strictly on the etymology and phonetic length of the root.
+How this **⟨-e⟩** behaves during active conjugation and pluralization depends strictly on the etymology and phonetic length of the root.

 ---